crhysc/atombench/README.md

 # benchmarks

-#### Coming soon: CrystalGen software in github.com/atomgptlab that automates benchmark experiments and crystal structure generation!
+#### Coming soon: CrystalGen software in github.com/atomgptlab that automates benchmark experiments and machine learning crystal structure generation!

 ## Note:
 This repository is still undergoing development.
 Currently, absolute paths are mostly used for sbatch scripts and other files.
 Soon, these will be